dominicbosch/hpwc-workflow/README.md

 Where `options` can contain following optional arguments:

 - port: The port on which to run the server
-- development: whether caching on the server side should be turned on or off.
-Default is development= false which turns on caching
+- production: Set this property and the system will be run in production mode.
+Sets the process.env.NODE_ENV accordingly, plus disables caching on the server side if in production mode.
+Default is production=false which turns off caching of web pages through the rendering engine
 - keyfile: The path to the key file in order to run a HTTPS server
 - certfile: The path to the certificate file in order to run a HTTPS server